nedap/hier-set/README.md

 Copyright © 2012, 2014 Marshall Bockrath-Vandegrift.

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Copyright © 2020- Nedap.

+This program and the accompanying materials are made available under the terms of the [Eclipse Public License 2.0](https://www.eclipse.org/legal/epl-2.0).